StuartHarris/slides/rust_in_the_enterprise/slides.md

 ## Rust and Copilot

 <!-- prettier-ignore -->
-> Despite being risk averse, enterprises will not be able to resist the productivity gains of AI coding assistants...
+> Despite being risk averse, enterprises need the productivity gains of AI coding assistants...

 <!-- prettier-ignore -->
 > ...thank goodness the Rust compiler is strict and precise!